-5. Start the engine, pull the clutch lever in, and shift into gear.
+- 7. Install the right middle cowl with screw. - 8.
+Install the lower cowl (page 111). - 9.
+Start the engine, pull the clutch lever in, and shift into gear.
 Make sure the engine does not stall and the motorcycle does not creep.
 Gradually release the clutch lever and open the throttle.
 Your motorcycle should move smoothly and accelerate gradually.

 If you cannot get proper adjustment, or the clutch does not work properly, the cable or clutch friction discs may be worn.
-See your Honda dealer or refer to the official Honda Service Manual (page 222).
+See your Honda dealer or refer to the official Honda Service Manual (page 246).